 - Is used to transport hazardous materials in quantity requiring placarding

-A truck crash attorney in Sugar Land could help those suffering from truck accident injuries determine whether the truck they were struck by was a commercial vehicle or not.
-Evidence of a driver’s noncompliance with federal regulations, as well as state regulations, could be used as evidence of liability against them in court.
+A truck accident attorney could help those suffering from truck accident injuries determine whether the type of truck they were struck by was a commercial vehicle or not.
+Evidence of a driver’s noncompliance with state or federal regulations could be used as evidence of liability against them in court.

 Vicarious liability is a common issue that arises in truck accident cases.
 Many truck drivers are employed by another entity, such as a government organization or privately-owned company.

-If applicable, a Sugar Land truck accident lawyer could use vicarious liability as a legal theory to pursue damages against the truck driver’s employer.
+If applicable, a truck accident attorney in Sugar Land.
+TX could use vicarious liability as a legal theory to pursue damages against the truck driver’s employer.
 Plaintiffs seeking relief must file their personal injury claim against the employer and employee within two years of the accident pursuant to Texas Civil Practice & Remedies Code §16.003.
 Under vicarious liability, employers are liable for their employee’s negative actions under the following circumstances:

 - The wrongdoer is an employee, not an independent contractor

-- The negligent act was committed during the ordinary course of their employment
+- The negligent act or omission was committed during the ordinary course of their employment

 Texas Laws for Sugar Land Truck Accident Victim Compensation